FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 }

-In this case, each element within the array is stored in a separate MySQL column.
-For instance, the example above generates columns like Alias_1 varchar(255), Alias_2 varchar(255) and so on.
+Each array element is stored in a separate MySQL column.
+The example above creates columns like Alias_1 varchar(255), Alias_2 varchar(255), Alias_3 varchar(255), and so on.

 Ignored Fields